ahundt/deep-learning-jhu-cs-482-682/README.md

     - Out of time errors mean the test did not pass Travis CI.
 - Have fun!

+# GitHub and Travis-CI

-# Learning to use GitHub
+## Learning to use GitHub

 You may not be familiar with [GitHub](github.com), fortunately they provide many [GitHub Guides](https://guides.github.com/) to help you get started!
 Here are the most important:

 - [Hello World](https://guides.github.com/activities/hello-world/) - the very basics
 - [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) - this is the format your answers file should use
-- [Forking Projects](https://guides.github.com/activities/forking/) - how to work on your own personal copy
+- [Forking Projects](https://guides.github.com/activities/forking/) - How to work on your own personal copy
 - [Setting Up GitHub Classroom Group Assignments](https://youtu.be/-52quDR2QSc) - How to set up your group
+- [Merging project changes from other repositories into your fork](https://help.github.com/articles/merging-an-upstream-repository-into-your-fork/) - How to bring updates into your own personal copy of the code.

-# Continuous Integration and Travis-CI
+## Continuous Integration and Travis-CI

 [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) is a way to avoid mistakes in your code by automating testing, generation of documentation, etc. every time you make a change.
 [Travis-CI](https://en.wikipedia.org/wiki/Travis_CI) is a company which provides computing resources and github functionality which is utilized for continuous integration in many open source projects and enterprises.
 [Travis-CI for beginners](https://docs.travis-ci.com/user/for-beginners/) has more details.

-## Modifying your .travis.yml
+### Modifying your .travis.yml

 If you want to run your training scripts on travis you can simply update the appropriate line.
 ```